viamrobotics/docs/docs/installation/microcontrollers/_index.md

 ```

 Doing so is not recommended, as this may cause conflicts with other toolchains.
-As an alternative, the script prompts you to save the export file `export-esp.sh`.
+As an alternative, the script prompts you to save the export script `export-esp.sh`.

-Instead, run the following command to save the `./export-esp.sh` file at `$HOME/esp/esp-idf/export-esp-rs.sh`:
+Run the following command to save `./export-esp.sh` at `$HOME/esp/esp-idf/export-esp-rs.sh`:

 ``` shell
 mv ./export-esp.sh $HOME/esp/esp-idf/export-esp-rs.sh